Continuous Multi-line Queues and TASEP: Correlations

 \section{Correlations}

-Even though the probability $p_\pi$ of a given permutation $\pi$ to appear at stationarity seems difficult to describe in general, the correlation of two adjacent elements seems to exhibit very interesting patterns in the continuous TASEP.
-Let $c_{i,j}(n)=\P(w_a=i,w_{a+1}=j)$ for some $a$.
+Even though the stationary probability $p_\pi$ of a given permutation $\pi$ seems difficult to describe in general, the correlation of two adjacent elements seems to exhibit interesting patterns for the continuous TASEP.
+Let $c_{i,j}(n)=\P(w_a=i,w_{a+1}=j$, for some $a)$, where $a+1$ is modulo $n$.
 See Table \ref{Table:corr6} for the values of $c_{i,j}(6)$.

 The most obvious observation is that the columns in the upper right part seem to be constant.
 To be more precise:

 \begin{conjecture} For every $i+1<j$ we have $c_{i,j}(n)=n/{\binom{n+j}{2}}$. \end{conjecture}